gggliuye/VIO/docs/UnitySc/CVPRlocalization.rst

    :align: center
    :alt: image from the original paper

-* collect image database offline to build a **vocabulary tree**.
+* Collect image database offline to build a **vocabulary tree**.
 It includes two parts : **Inverse index** and **Direct index** , Each word has a table of inverse indexs, recording its weights.
 Each tree layer has a table of direct index, recording the words the current image owns in this layer.
 * Inverse index is used to fast visit each weight of each word.
 * Direct index is used to fast record feature of each image.
 * Using k means/medians clustering with tf-idf weight to build a retrival data set.